 In order to have any time for yourself, consider scheduling it just as you would for a client or a court date.
 And stick to it!
 This is something you can do incrementally and build up over time.

 Commit to scheduling one 30-minute block of time each week for the next month.
 Mark the block of time in whatever calendar tool you use—digital or written.

 How about a 30-minute walk?
 Or that haircut you’ve been putting off?
 Perhaps even just 30-minutes blocked off to do something that feels good to you, like taking a nap or sitting down with that book you’ve been wanting to read.

 If you didn’t end up stopping for the 30-minutes, stop and jot down a few notes about what prevented that.
 Are there ways you can address the reasons you didn’t take the time for yourself?

 At the end of the month take a look back on how you did.
 Do you notice any patterns?

 If you were able to do this successfully, consider adding in that 30-minute block twice a week, or even daily.
 Every minute you are successful at taking this time for yourself will incrementally add up to improving your work life balance as a lawyer.

 If you were not able to do this successfully, it may be time to consider if your current law practice is ever going to allow for the quality of life you would like to enjoy—and start looking at your options to get on a healthier path.

 Would you like to learn more about a way to practice law that will allow you to prioritize your family, your health, and your happiness?

 New Law Business Model supports lawyers to have a life and law practice they love.
-Register to attend our next live training and learn how building a 6-figure (or more) law practice and achieving work life balance as a lawyer can be easier than you think.
+Book a call with a Law Business Advisor today and learn how building a 6-figure (or more) law practice and achieving work life balance as a lawyer can be easier than you think.